-Split by the Great Rift Valley and rippling with endless mountains and high basalt plateaus, Ethiopia’s geography is as dramatic as its history and culture.
+Split by the Great Rift Valley and rippling with endless mountains, Ethiopia’s geography is as dramatic as its history and culture.
 Ethiopia is the cradle of our earliest known ancestors; a hub for some of the first Christians, Muslims, and Jews; and a last frontier for some of Africa’s most intriguing tribal traditions.
-Encounter the captivating cultures of the Omo Valley; venture through tunnels to the rock-hewn churches of Lalibela; and enjoy the insights of local visionaries, tribespeople, and researchers.
+Encounter the diverse cultures of the Omo Valley and the rock-hewn churches of Lalibela; and enjoy the insights of local visionaries, tribespeople, and researchers.

 Depart for Addis Ababa on an overnight flight.
 If you wish, head to the Ethnographic Museum for an introduction to Ethiopia’s cultures before we gather for a welcome dinner tonight.

 Go behind the scenes at the National Museum of

 Ethiopia, home to some of the most important